Our Mission

 Program Administration

-FAIM enrollment is provided through local partner agencies across Minnesota – asset tracks offered by each agency may vary.
+FAIM enrollment is provided through local partner agencies across Minnesota – asset tracks offered may vary by agency.

 Grants